merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 **Using a non-default output mode**

 You can specify one or more long-format output modes using the `--output-modes` parameter.
-The mode names must exactly match one of the available modes from the `--list-available-modes` output.
+The mode names must exactly match to one of the available modes from the `--list-available-modes` output.

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;metabolism &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> &#45;&#45;output&#45;modes hits